Alcohol Withdrawal Timeline, Symptoms & Treatment

 Even after the resolution of acute withdrawal symptoms, some people may experience fluctuating withdrawal symptoms for weeks, months or even years after their last drink.
-This phenomenon is called post-acute withdrawal syndrome (PAWS), and it can be frustrating to manage.
+This phenomenon is called post-acute withdrawal syndrome (PAWS) and can be frustrating to manage.
 It is important that people in recovery understand that PAWS is normal and that the symptoms will subside as time goes on.

-A Day-by-Day Alcohol Withdrawal Timeline
+A Day-By-Day Alcohol Withdrawal Timeline

 Although there is some individual variability, a general timeline of alcohol withdrawal involves:

 Early symptom onset occurs six to eight hours after the last drink, including cravings, irritability, trembling, nausea and vomiting.
 People with severe withdrawal may experience seizures during the first day of withdrawal.

 Symptoms will become more uncomfortable.
 More severe symptoms like low-grade fever and pronounced trembling will set in.
 Severe withdrawal-associated seizure activity and DT-induced confusion or hallucinations may occur if severe symptoms occur.

 Moderate and severe symptoms will persist, peaking about this point.
 Severe DT-associated symptoms continue to develop if severe withdrawal is present, potentially peaking around this point.